ohata-toast/Push/en/api-guide-v2.3.md

 | limit | Optional, Number | Size to list at once: 1,000 for default and max |

 ##### Description
-- messageErrorType and messageErrorCause refer to the following:
+- messageErrorType and messageErrorCause have the following meaning:
     - CLIENT_ERROR: Invalid request of client
         - UNSUPPORTED_MESSAGE_TYPE: Unsupported type of messages
         - INVALID_MESSAGE: Invalid messages
         - INVALID_CERTIFICATE: Expired or invalid certificate
         - UNAUTHORIZED: Expired or invalid certificate
+        - DUPLICATED_MESSAGE_TOKEN: Failed because the same message was requested for delivery in duplicate with the token.
     - EXTERNAL_ERROR: Error in external services connected with push, such as APNS, GCM, Tencent, or ADM
         - APNS_ERROR: Delivery failed to APNS (iOS)
         - GCM_ERROR: Delivery failed to GCM (Google)
         - TENCENT_ERROR: Delivery failed to Tencent
         - ADM_ERROR: Delivery failed to ADM
     - INTERNAL_ERROR: Error occurred within push
         - EXPIRED_TIME_OUT: Message validity expired due to delivery delays
         - AGENT_ERROR: Delivery failed due to internal errors of agent
 - If header.resultCode is 40010 at the response body, reduce query period (from, to) and query again.

 Response Body